-The Psychology Department Chair (Dr. Patricia Brennan) Any concerns that have not been resolved in discussion with the people mentioned above (see section VII.D); requests for supplemental travel and research funds if available (see section VII.D).
+The Psychology Department Chair (Dr. Patricia Brennan)

+Any concerns that have not been resolved in discussion with the people mentioned above (see section VII.D); requests for supplemental travel and research funds if available (see section VII.D).

-The Laney Graduate School (LGS) Website
+The Laney Graduate School (LGS) Website www.gs.emory.edu

-Questions about policies and procedures that originate in the LGS rather than the department; downloading LGS forms; Professional Development Support (PDS) funds and other professionalization resources and opportunities.

-Please make it a habit to consult this site.
-However, if something there needs clarification, the DGS and/or Graduate Program Coordinator will be happy to help you figure it out.
+Questions about... (i) policies and procedures that originate in the LGS rather than the department, ii) downloading LGS forms, (iii) Professional Development Support (PDS) funds, and (iv) other professionalization resources and opportunities.
+Please make it a habit to consult the LGS website.
+However, if something needs clarification, the DGS and/or Graduate Program Coordinator will be happy to help you figure it out.

-I. CONCENTRATIONS, FACULTY MENTORS, AND FINANCIAL SUPPORT A. Concentrations
+I. CONCENTRATIONS, FACULTY MENTORS, AND FINANCIAL SUPPORT

+A. Concentrations

 Each faculty member and graduate student is associated with one and often more of the department's four concentrations.
 The Department of Psychology admits students to one or two of the concentrations and students must meet graduation requirements of that/those concentration(s), as well as those of the Department and the LGS.
 If you have worked out a comentoring arrangement with your faculty mentor that cuts across two concentrations, your mentoring team will work with you to clarify requirements and recommended training opportunities.
+The deadline for declaring a second concentration or changing concentrations is end of spring term of your first year.
+Note: withdrawing from the Clinical Science concentration requires a report to the American Psychological Association, so it is best avoided.